By: D. H. Allen & L. Rice (Eds.)

-Considered one of the most devastating and frightening of all cancers, cancers of the central nervous system (CNS) attack the complex organs that control not only the CNS but also the peripheral nervous system and many of the voluntary and involuntary body systems, with 20%–40% of CNS cancers metastasizing to the brain.
-Site-Specific Cancer Series: Central Nervous System Cancers details the cancers of the brain and spinal cord.
+Considered among the most devastating and frightening of all cancers, cancers of the central nervous system (CNS) attack the complex organs that control not only the CNS but also the peripheral nervous system and many of the voluntary and involuntary body systems, with 20%–40% metastasizing to the brain.
+Site-Specific Cancer Series: Central Nervous System Cancers details cancers of the brain and spinal cord.
 Chapters examine issues such as

 - Anatomy and physiology of the brain and spine

 - Pathology, histology, and molecular markers of primary brain tumors

 - Adult and pediatric cancers of the brain and spinal cord.

 Other topics include treatment modalities (surgical treatments, chemotherapy, and radiotherapy), as well as pediatric therapeutic modalities, symptom management and psychological issues, and the current state of evidence-based practice.
 This volume will guide you in treating your patients and providing sensitive and realistic care that optimizes quality of life and hopefulness for patients who may feel pain and fear.

 Click the add to cart button below to order print copies only.
 Visit our e-books store to purchase the e-book version of Site-Specific Cancer Series: Central Nervous System Cancers.

 (Click the book cover to preview inside pages and download a free sample chapter.)